 Steve Libowitz, M.A.

-Before joining the Solutions team, Mr. Libowitz directed the Johns Hopkins Office of Consumer Health Information, which developed consumer and professional health multi-media content and licensed it to health care-related organizations worldwide.
-He also served as the director of the Johns Hopkins University’s Office of News and Information and the editor of the University newspaper, The Gazette.
+Previously, Steve directed the Johns Hopkins Medicine Office of Consumer Health Information, which developed consumer and professional health multi-media content and licensed it for online use by health care-related organizations.
+He also served as the director of the Johns Hopkins University’s Office of News and Information and as the editor of the University newspaper, The Gazette.

-He earned a master’s degree from Towson University and a bachelor’s degree from Florida Atlantic University.
+Steve has a master’s degree in Mass Communications from Towson University and a bachelor’s degree in Mass Communications from Florida Atlantic University.

 Harriet M. Martyn, M.S.P.H.

-Prior to joining the Solutions team, Ms. Martyn worked on international business projects including managing, in London, the implementation of health care reform for the National Health Service and local government and, in Baltimore, supporting the Latin America and Caribbean initiatives for Johns Hopkins Medicine International.
+Prior to joining the Solutions team, Harriet worked on international projects including managing, in London, the implementation of health care reform for the National Health Service and local government and, in Baltimore, supporting the Latin America and Caribbean initiatives for Johns Hopkins Medicine International.

-Ms. Martyn earned a Master of Science degree in public health, with a specialization in health policy, from the Johns Hopkins Bloomberg School of Public Health.
-She holds a postgraduate diploma from Warwick Business School and a bachelor’s degree from University College London.
+Harriet has a Master of Science in public health, with a specialization in health policy, from the Johns Hopkins Bloomberg School of Public Health.
+She holds a postgraduate diploma in local government management from Warwick Business School and a bachelor’s degree in psychology from University College London.